ANSSI-FR/Faults_analyzer/docs/docs/in_depth.md

 when the `type` of every initial values (defined in the parameters file) is an `int`.

-It able to have the following information about the manip:
+It allows to have the following information about the manip:
 - **Fault model statistics**: this result contains the distribution of the identified fault models and their probability of occurrence.
 - **Unknown fault model values**: this result contains all the faulted values